json-ld/json-ld-star/tests/README.md

 # Introduction

-The JSON-LD* Test Suite is a set of tests that can be used to verify JSON-LD Processor for the RDF* extensions to JSON-LD.
+The JSON-LD-star Test Suite is a set of tests that can be used to verify JSON-LD Processor for the RDF-star extensions to JSON-LD.

 More information and an RDFS definition of the test vocabulary can be found at [vocab](https://w3c.github.io/json-ld-api/tests/vocab).

 # Design

 Tests are run broadly the same as those for the core JSON-LD test suite, with the addition of the `rdfstar` option set to `true` for each test.
-If not set, explicitly, the test checks for proper behavior when not operating in RDF* mode.
+If not set, explicitly, the test checks for proper behavior when not operating in RDF-star mode.

 Tests driven from a top-level [manifest](manifest.jsonld) and are defined into [compact](compact-manifest.jsonld), [expand](expand-manifest.jsonld), [flatten](flatten-manifest.jsonld), [fromRdf](fromRdf-manifest.jsonld), and [toRdf](toRdf-manifest.jsonld) sections: